jmn8718/jmn8718/README.md

 - 🏡 Working remote from South Korea 🇰🇷 Seoul/Incheon
 - 🔭 I’m currently working on Criptan, building lego blocks to offer crypto services and financial services
-- 🌱 I’m currently learning (or at least trying) web3
+- 🌱 I’m currently learning (or at least trying) web3 & go
-- 🤔 On my free time, trying to build some side projects with serverless or nestjs
+- 🤔 On my free time, trying to build some side projects to learn

 ### 🛠️ Languages and Tools
 <div>